cyniphile/Rick-and-Morty-script/README.md

 ## Usage

 This script is written in the [Fountain](https://fountain.io/) format.
 VSCode has an [excellent extension](https://marketplace.visualstudio.com/items?itemName=piersdeseilligny.betterfountain) that makes it easy to write and compile `.fountain` files to `.pdf`.

+If you're new to reading/writing screenplays, [this](https://www.masterclass.com/articles/what-is-a-screenplay-formatting-tips-and-tricks) is a decent starting place.

 ## Contributing